 FINASCOPE

-Finascope is an independent media and professional information service on financial markets and investments in Paris and France.
+Finascope is an independent media and information service on financial markets and investments in Paris and in France.
 Its objective is to decipher the news for a local or international audience.

-The media provides its readers and subscribers with reliable information that is close to their concerns, content that is indispensable in their daily work, for their strategic decisions or their wealth management.
+The medium provides its readers and subscribers with reliable information that is close to their concerns, indispensable content for their day-to-day work, strategic decisions or wealth management.

 Finascope seeks to distinguish facts from rhetoric and to focus on the essentials.
 Our medium favours quality and exclusivity of information over quantity of publications.

-The articles are divided into five categories (trend, operation, strategy, regulation, innovation) developed day after day through the events and key players that make the news.
+The articles are divided into six categories (trend, operation, strategy, regulation, innovation, nomination) developed day after day through the events and key players that make the news.

 The editors of Finascope are experienced journalists who have sometimes expanded their career in the banking or financial world.